Beach Investment Group (B.I.G.)

 A major real-world component of the B.I.G.-SMIF experience for recent B.I.G.-SMIF classes has been their participation in the Annual Portfolio Management Request-for-Proposal (RFP) Competition conducted by the CFA Society of Orange County Foundation (CFAOCF), which allows student teams from local universities to experience first-hand the process that fund managers must go through in order to be allowed to manage institutional funds.
 Based on the outcome of this Competition, portfolios of different sizes will be awarded to the various student teams to manage over the course of the following calendar year, with the results of their efforts being reported to the CFAOC’s Investment Policy Committee.

 B.I.G.
 Portfolio Managers seek the opportunity to apply their knowledge of finance to gain career-advancing experience in professional portfolio management using real dollars in real time to learn the lessons that cannot be learned from strictly academic endeavors.

-- Tools - A key tool used by the students of B.I.G. are the Bloomberg terminals of the College’s Bloomberg Lab
+Bloomberg Terminals - A key tool used by the students of BIG are the Bloomberg terminals of the College's Bloomberg Lab

 B.I.G. is an application-only course and accepts new students every Fall semester (Fall 2020 upcoming).
 Below are the application steps:

 - Application via Email - Will become available in Spring 2020.
 A link will be emailed to all students via their CSULB student email.